Learning Abroad Center

 • This program is available each semester and summer term

-• Students complete a 6-credit internship, which allows them to integrate with Australians, experience the local culture first-hand, and gain professional skills
+• Complete a 3-credit internship, which allows you to integrate with Australians, experience the local culture first-hand, and gain professional skills

-• Students to focus on job training, career networking, and resume building in an international setting
+• Focus on job training, career networking, and resume building in an international setting

 Europe